Parental Care in Fishes

 - Deposition of eggs in sticking covering

-- Yellow perch deposits eggs in a rope-like structure, a long floating membrane works for eggs to hold together.
+- Yellow perch deposits eggs in a rope-like structure, and a long floating membrane works for eggs to hold together.

 - Flying fishes, garfishes, skippers, etc. secrete a sticky thread-like substance from the kidney by which eggs remain attached.